prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 where:

 - The white dashed line represents the possible (discrete) payouts for the game.
-- The cyan dotted line is the probability for each outcome (die value) to occur.
+- The cyan dotted line is the probability for each outcome (dice value) to occur.
 It is a straight line at 16.66% since each of the 6 values is equiprobable.
 - The coloured area is the product of the first two lines.
 Its total surface is the value of our option.

 Of course, this is very simplified.
-I completely omit time value, which is the idea that you (almost) always wish you could hold the option for longer.
+I omit time value, which is the idea that you (almost) always wish you could hold the option for longer.
 The reason time value exists has to do with the asymmetric payoff profile: there is more to win than to lose by waiting a little longer.
 Also, in real life, outcomes are rarely equiprobable.
 For example, stock prices are represented as a log-normal distribution.
-Nevertheless, this example gives a good introduction to calculate option value.
+Nevertheless, this example gives a good introduction to calculate the value of an option.

-Now, since we saw speed is the main driver of the variable fare, we should attempt to build a representation of speed distribution in order to estimate the option value.
+Now, since we saw that speed is the main driver behind the variable fare, we should attempt to build a representation of speed distribution in order to estimate the option value.

-## Modelling cab speed and option value
+## Modelling cabs speed and option value

-This can be done using a log-normal distribution, which is analogous to the normal distribution but cannot be negative.
-It fits well since cabs can only drive above 0mph.
+This can be done using a log-normal distribution, which is analogous to the normal distribution, but cannot be negative.
+This fits our situation well since cabs can only drive above 0mph.

 The log-normal distribution requires two parameters: